fredvs/freepascal-ootb/readme.txt

 This is to have binaries that run on system with older or newer version of glibc than the one on the system-compilation.
 Also fixed libc_csu_init and l_ibc_csu_fini_ error at linking on last Linux distros.

-There is binary release for Windows 64/32 bit, Linux 64/32 bit and Rasbian ARM Rpi:
+There is binary release for Windows 64/32 bit, Linux 64/32 bit and Rasbian ARM32/aarch64 Rpi:
 [EDIT] Added release for FreeBSD 64 bit. https://github.com/fredvs/freepascal-ootb/releases